oribarilan/sessions/dev_exp/sharesheet.md

 1. See a recurring issue in PRs
 2. Find a tool (or create one) that can detect it (and maybe solve it)
-3. Integrate this tool
-  a.
-IDE - Find a plugin
+3. Integrate an IDE plugin
-  b.
-Command Runner - add it to your `just check` (or similiar) command
+4. Add it to your `just check` (or similiar) command
-  c.
-CI/CD - make sure it runs within your PR Build (should already happen because of step (2)).
+5. Make sure it runs within your PR Build (should already happen because of step (2)).